juju/docs/src/en/models-migrate.md

 Title: Migrating models
+TODO: Needs adding to navigation
-TODO: How are subnet and end point bindings handled?
+      How are subnet and end point bindings handled?
       Check and add migration resources for different controllers